yuzakki/explore-the-world-api/README.md

 <!-- ## World Explorer lets you discover, search and filter countries by region, -->

-Hi, I'm HASSAN, a Front-End Web Developer
+# Hi, I'm HASSAN, a Front-End Web Developer

-I'm excited to share with you my latest project, website "Explore the world" As a front-end web developer, I'm passionate about creating visually appealing and user-friendly websites, and this "Explore the world" is one of my best projects.
+### I'm excited to share with you my latest project, website "Explore the world" As a front-end web developer, I'm passionate
+### about creating visually appealing and user-friendly websites, and this "Explore the world" is one of my best projects.

+## Screen Shots

 ![Screenshot](/public/design/desktop-dark.jpg)
 ![Screenshot](/public/design/desktop-light.jpg)